rainbow-recipes/rainbow-recipes.github.io/index.md

   <img src="/images/add-recipes-page.png" />
 </div>

+### Risks and Mitigations

+**Poor Communication**

+Meeting twice a week with team members to discuss the project and progress of tasks.
+Discussing any concerns, disagreements, or new ideas.

+**Scope Creep**

+Document changes in implementation and document possible future expectations.
+Address this to relevant parties to be able to adjust deadlines and other factors accordingly.

+**Unclear Requirements**

+Make sure to ask clients for clear instructions and examples of what they want.
+Make sure the clients understand what is possible under their time constraints and budget.

+**Poor Project Planning**

+Document everything you’re planning, split it into small, manageable parts, and use milestones.

+**Technical Complexity**

+Ensure all team members have access to the software and hardware needed to build the project.

+**Inadequate Team Skills**

+Survey technical skill sets beforehand; address any challenges that cannot be overcome even after personal time dedicated to problem-solving.

+**Resource Constraints**

+Have a larger buffer in areas of high risk and high importance.
+Document any rising risks and maintain flexibility with resource reallocation.

 ### Use case ideas
 * New user goes to landing page, logs in, gets home page, sets up profile.
 (How do they learn how system works?)
 * Admin goes to landing page, logs in, gets home page, edits site.